JakobKSvaneborg/gpaw/doc/tutorialsexercises/esstutorial/esstutorial.rst

    expectations?
 What is the (Kohn-Sham) band gap?

-Now modify the script ``gs_mnf2.py`` such that the system is initialized with ferromagnetic alignment.
+Now modify the script ``gs_mnf2.py`` such that the system is initialized with ferromagnetic alignment of magnetic moments.
 Run the calculation and make sure to rename the output files such that the ones that were already calculated are not overwritten.

  * What is the total magnetic moment?
 How does the local magnetic moments compare to the anti-ferromagnetic calculation?
-The local and total moments should convince you that it is reasonable to model this as a pure `S=5/2` (disregarding the F atoms).
+The local and total moments should convince you that it is reasonable to model this as a pure `S=5/2` magnetic lattice (disregarding the F atoms).

  * What is the energy difference per Mn atom compared to the anti-ferromagnetic calculations performed previously?